 Graph API and Microsoft Graph SDK module tips & gotchas

-Why I hate Microsoft Graph PowerShell modules... ๐Ÿ˜‰
+Why I hate Microsoft Graph SDK PowerShell modules... ๐Ÿ˜‰

 5 min read